Vira Bruk: History

-Vira bruk was owned by the Fleming family until 1757, when it was sold to Reinhold Angerstein, who at that time was an official of the Swedish Board of Mines.
+Vira Bruk was owned by the Fleming family until 1757, when it was sold to Reinhold Angerstein, who at that time was an official of the Swedish Board of Mines.
 Angerstein planned for extension of the manufacturing, but died in 1760 before they could be realized.
 The works then were taken over by his brother-in-law, the archbishop Samuel Troilius.
+When he died in 1764, the estate was sold to a widow, Eva Maria von Schantz, whose son, Major C.S. von Schantz, acted as manager.